top of page

 These transform the practice of individual practitioners within the health visiting, Family Hubs, early years, social care and other family-focused services that collectively contribute to the safeguarding of Britain’s children

 We are part of a team working to adapt the Fathers for Change intervention for trial in the UK.
-If the adaptation phase (May to September 2024) is successful, the next step will be to conduct a feasibility study.
-This work is funded by Foundations, the What Works Centre for Children and Families as part of its REACH plan.
+Following an adaptation phase, we are now conducting a feasibility study.
+This work is funded by Foundations, the What Works Centre for Children and Families as part of its REACH plan

 We conducted two rapid systematic reviews of evidence about non-accidental injury of infants by fathers, father-figures and other informal male caregivers, as part of a national inquiry by the National Child Safeguarding Practice Review Panel – whose hard-hitting final report, the Myth of Invisible Men (2021), has been fuelling innovation in the safeguarding sector